ioBroker/ioBroker.sonoff/README.md

 Usually TELE_SENSOR should be sufficient for most users.

+* `Create object tree` creates objects as tree structure

+**Warning!** This option will mess up your sonoff object tree!
+You have to redo all the settings for storage...
+Store the object structure as JSON file, so you can recreate your old structure.
+Best is to stop the adapter, delete all objects under sonoff and start the adapter again.

 ## Flags for LED controllers
 The mode states will be created only if device has one of the states: